-Unlike some cities, Frankfort isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Frankfort are a mix of both white- and blue-collar jobs.
+Frankfort is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Frankfort is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Frankfort who work in office and administrative support (19.23%), management occupations (8.91%), and sales jobs (8.77%).
+There are especially a lot of people living in Frankfort who work in office and administrative support (18.85%), food service (8.85%), and sales jobs (8.57%).

 Also of interest is that Frankfort has more people living here who work in computers and math than 95% of the places in the US.

 Frankfort is a very ethnically-diverse city.
 The people who call Frankfort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frankfort residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Frankfort include English, German, Scottish, and French .
+Important ancestries of people in Frankfort include German, English, Italian, and French .

 The most common language spoken in Frankfort is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Indic languages.